 2021 Miners Ball Sponsors!

 Sponsorship opportunities available.
 Tiered benefits include public recognition in various media, event tickets, exhibit space at the event, and the opportunity to lead the Grand March.
-For more information call or email Museum Director Erik Flesch at (608) 348-3301 or email@example.com.
+Download sponsorship information here or call or email Museum Director Erik Flesch at (608) 348-3301 or firstname.lastname@example.org for more information.